odincodeshen/Hey-Dad-Listen-To-Me/README.md

 <br />

 ## Motion Training
-When I bring this idea to discuss with kid, we decide two of gestures, time-out and roll.
+When I bring this idea to discuss with the kid, we decide two gestures, time-out and roll.
 <br />
 ### Time out
 <a href="https://www.youtube.com/embed/aCJEFmkYoiE